Record of TB Skin Test

 Individuals who are unable to access ICON, can call 519-663-5317 to request a copy of their record.

 Other Options to Submit Immunizations

 Individuals who are unable to access ICON, can also submit immunization records by:

 - In person: 355 Wellington St. (inside Citi Plaza - at the southeast corner of Clarence St. and King St.)

 Child Care, Elementary and Secondary Schools

 Every year, public health nurses look at the records for students in licensed child cares, elementary and secondary schools.
 This is done to make sure student records are complete according to the Ontario Immunization Schedule.
 If your child's record is not up-to-date, you may receive a letter asking for the information.

 The Child Care and Early Years Act, 2014, and Immunization of School Pupils Act, R.S.O., 1990 are laws that allow the Health Unit to ask for and record immunization information for all students.
-If the information is not received by a certain date, suspensions from day care and school may occur, according to these laws.
-The Health Unit requests your cooperation in getting the information in within a timely manner to avoid this.
-Please note that healthcare provider offices do not automatically send vaccine records to the Health Unit when your children are immunized.
-It is up to parents to report vaccines to the Health Unit.
+If the information is not received by a certain date, suspensions from child care and school may occur, according to these laws.
+Your cooperation in getting the requested information to the health unit within a timely manner is greatly appreciated, in order to avoid this.
+Please note that healthcare provider offices do not automatically send vaccine records to the Health Unit when children are immunized.
+It is up to parents to report vaccines to the Health Unit when they are given.

-If your child is in day care, the Health Unit and the day care both need to keep the information on file, please send a copy to each.
+If your child is in child care, the Health Unit and the child care centre are both required to keep the information on file, please send a copy of the record to each.

 School Age Students